Table of Contents

 Key Takeaways

-• Save for retirement in addition to college savings.
-Retirement savings provides long-term financial stability that loans and other college funding options cannot.
+• Save for retirement alongside college savings to ensure long-term financial stability that loans cannot provide.

-• Enroll in a Flexible Spending Account (FSA) to set aside pre-tax dollars for qualified medical and childcare expenses.
-Contribute enough to cover potential expenses from childbirth and early childhood.
+• Set aside pre-tax dollars in an FSA to cover qualified medical and childcare expenses from childbirth and early childhood.

-• Create a will that clearly defines guardianship for your child and helps protect your surviving partner or spouse.
-This is especially important for blended families.
+• Draft a will to define guardianship for your child and protect your surviving partner or spouse, especially in blended families.

-The good news?
-The majority of today's new parents are millennials.
-Sure, they may have more student debt than any previous generation, but they also plan and save for children more than other generations.1
+There is some encouraging news.
+Most new parents today are millennials.
+While they often carry more student debt than earlier generations, they also tend to plan and save for children more consistently.1

 2. Failing to Explore Tax Advantages